Le Caire

 Our tips for booking the right place

-• You do not walk the city, you take Uber : Cairo is not crossed on foot: distances and traffic forbid it.
-Uber and Careem work everywhere, are cheap and spare the white-taxi haggling; the metro, clean and efficient, links Downtown, Coptic Cairo and Giza for a few piastres, with women-only carriages.
-Plan generously for journey times, above all at rush hour.
+• You do not walk this city, you take Uber: Cairo is not a walking city, as distances and traffic make it impossible.
+Uber and Careem operate everywhere, cost very little, and spare you from haggling with white taxi drivers.
+The metro is clean and efficient, connecting Downtown, Coptic Cairo, and Giza for just a few piasters, complete with women-only cars.
+Build in plenty of extra time for getting around, especially during rush hour.

-• The pyramids at daybreak, the museum in the cool : The Giza plateau opens early: being there at first light dodges the crowd, the heat and lets you shoot without the coaches.
-The new Grand Egyptian Museum (GEM), next door, deserves a whole half-day.
-For the pyramid interiors and the evening sound-and-light show, tickets are bought on site; a licensed guide makes the difference against the touts.
+• The pyramids at sunrise, the museum in the cool morning air: The Giza plateau opens early, so arriving at the crack of dawn helps you beat the crowds and the heat while getting photos without tour buses in the background.
+The new Grand Egyptian Museum (GEM) right next door deserves a solid half-day.
+For going inside the pyramids and the evening sound and light show, tickets are sold on site, and a licensed guide makes all the difference against the touts.

-• Flee the heatwave, aim for winter : The Cairo summer often tops 38 degrees and makes open-air sightseeing gruelling; from October to April the climate is ideal, dry and bright, with cool evenings.
-Ramadan shifts the hours (sites and restaurants on a different rhythm, a unique mood at night): check the dates.
-Dust and noise are constant year-round; a quiet hotel restores you.
+• Skip the heat wave, aim for winter: Summer in Cairo frequently tops 38 degrees Celsius and makes outdoor sightseeing grueling.
+From October through April, the weather is ideal, dry and bright with cool evenings.
+Ramadan shifts schedules with altered hours for sites and restaurants alongside a unique nighttime atmosphere, so check the dates beforehand.
+Dust and noise are constants year-round, making a quiet hotel a welcome retreat.

 Where not to stay in Cairo (honestly)

-• Booking 'near the pyramids' without checking the view: many Giza hotels are far from them or face nondescript streets; look for the mention and terrace photos.
+• Booking "near the pyramids" without checking the actual view.
+Many Giza hotels are far from them or look out onto run-down streets, so look specifically for mentions and photos of the rooftop terrace.

-• Planning to lodge in Coptic Cairo to do everything on foot: superb to visit, but few hotels and restaurants, and the rest of the city is far.
+• Expecting to stay in Coptic Cairo to walk everywhere.
+It is stunning to visit, but lodging and dining options are scarce, and the rest of the city is far away.

-• The meterless white taxis and the spontaneous 'guides' at Khan el-Khalili and the pyramids: use Uber/Careem and an agency or licensed guide, price agreed in advance.
+• White taxis without meters and unsolicited "guides" around Khan el-Khalili and the pyramids.
+Stick to Uber or Careem and book through an agency or a licensed guide with a price agreed on in advance.

 FAQ: where to stay in Cairo

-Which neighbourhood for a first time in Cairo?
+Which neighborhood for a first trip to Cairo?

-Downtown near Tahrir for the Egyptian Museum and the Corniche, or Zamalek to sleep quietly and range out.
-Islamic Cairo offers the strongest immersion if the noise doesn't put you off.
-Many mix the centre with one night facing the pyramids.
+Downtown near Tahrir for the Egyptian Museum and the Corniche, or Zamalek for a quiet night's sleep while staying well-positioned.
+Islamic Cairo offers the most intense immersion if city noise does not bother you.
+Many visitors split their stay between the center and a night facing the pyramids.

-Where to stay in Cairo on a budget?
+Where to stay on a budget in Cairo?

-Zamalek for calm, green space and the Cairo Tower, or Giza for the wonder of the pyramids from the pool.
-The grand Nile hotels offer pools and space, precious with children in so dense a city.
+Zamalek for the quiet, green spaces, and Cairo Tower, or Giza for the thrill of the pyramids from the pool.
+Large Nile hotels offer pools and space, which is valuable with kids in such a dense city.

 Do you need a car in Cairo?

-Definitely not: unmanageable traffic and impossible parking.
-Uber and Careem, the metro and taxis cover everything cheaply.
-For excursions (Saqqara, Dahshur, Alexandria), a driver for the day through the hotel or an agency is the comfortable formula.
+Definitely not, thanks to unmanageable traffic and impossible parking.
+Uber, Careem, the metro, and taxis cover everything cheaply.
+For trips out to Saqqarah, Dahshur, or Alexandria, hiring a driver for the day through your hotel or an agency is the comfortable way to go.

 How much does a hotel night cost in Cairo?

-Reckon on 8-15 EUR for a hostel bed, 40-90 EUR for a comfortable hotel, 150-250 EUR and up for a room on the Nile or at the Mena House facing the pyramids.
-Prices rise in high season (October-April) and around the holidays, without ever reaching European levels.
+Expect $10 - $18* for a hostel bed, $47 - $105* for a comfortable hotel, and $174 - $290* or more for a room on the Nile or at Mena House facing the pyramids.
+Rates climb during peak season from October to April and around holidays, though they never reach European prices.

 About the author